 According to etiquette, the bridal shower is often held between two weeks and two months before the wedding day.
 If you’re hosting, scheduling this way can help you avoid conflicts with other pre-wedding events, such as the bachelorette party or rehearsal dinner.
 It also gives the guests enough time to RSVP and shop for gifts.

-When selecting a bridal shower date, 2 important things that you need to consider:
+Before deciding “When do you have a bridal shower?“, there are two important things that you need to consider:

-- The preferences and desires of the bride (and the groom, if applicable), especially their wedding plans.
+• The preferences and desires of the bride (and the groom, if applicable), especially their wedding plans

-- Avoid big holidays or holiday weekends to reduce the likelihood of guests having prior plans or commitments.
+• Avoid big holidays or holiday weekends to reduce the likelihood of guests having prior plans or commitments.

->>> Maybe you’re interested in: When Should You Have A Bridal Shower?
-The Ultimate Guide To Avoid Timing Mistakes
+>>> Further reading: When Should You Have A Bridal Shower?
+The Ultimate Guide To Avoid Mistakes

 Where to have a bridal shower?